brsr/antitile/docs/conway.rst

 instance, they form a commutative submonoid of Conway operators, and can be decomposed in relation to the Gaussian or Eisenstein integers.
 Many of the named Conway operators are GC operations, or related by duality.
-GC operators are also a good source of examples; in the 2-parameter families, it's often easy to find an operator with a desired quality.
+GC operators are also a nice source of examples; in the 2-parameter families, it's often easy to find an operator with a desired quality.

 The simplest operators (aside from the identity) are :math:`\Box_{1,1} = j` and